Risk Management

 Pick the option that matches your organization’s decision for this scenario.
 You can later use notes or linked controls to justify the choice.

-In Map Controls (Optional), you can link controls that reduce the residual risk score.
+If needed, use Controls (Optional) to link controls that may reduce the residual risk score.

 - Click Add Controls.